mmistakes/minimal-mistakes/_posts/2019-06-07-make-a-great-product-out-of-your-proudct-proposal.md

 2. *User experience (UX), data gathering, and baseline tool*
     1. *Interview stakeholders to understand the desired end user experience.*
     2. *Gather, test and validate data (internal, external, and vendor).*
-    3. *Build an prototype that provides `<list private test users>` with something tangible and is useful.*
+    3. *Build a prototype that provides `<list private test users>` with something tangible and is useful.*
     4. *Validate that the prototype brings `<desired benefit/value>` to the end user.*
 3. *Feature expansion*
     1. *Develop `<set of features>`*
     2. *Setup the base processes (continuous integration/delivery, cyber security, quality assurance and testing, etc.).*
     3. *Release the product to a small set of test users, expanding from the initial private users.*
     4. *Validate UX hypothesis formulated in Phase 1 and adjust as necessary.*
-    5. *Put in place metric to start to quantitatively (and objectively) measure the operational impact.*
+    5. *Put in place metrics to start to quantitatively (and objectively) measure the operational impact.*
 4. *Finalize the product and launch*
     1. *Decide on the most valuable set of features to include in V0.1 of the product*
     2. *Implement required processes `<(cyber security, compliant, documentation, quality assurance, testing, etc.)>`*